Why is my credit score going down

 Pro Tip:

-Immediately draft a dispute letter and raise a dispute to get the mistake corrected.
-For this, you can use the AI credit repair platform like the CoolCredit App which provides ready-to-use dispute letter templates.
+You can use the FREE DIY credit repair platform like the CoolCredit Credit Repair App which provides ready-to-use dispute letter templates.
 All you need to do is fill in the required information, print the letter, and forward it to the relevant authorities for correction.
 Or you can submit the request through CoolCredit for convenience.

 If you notice any unexplained expenses on your credit report, especially for large purchases, or in locations far from where you live, it most likely signifies that you’ve been a victim of identity theft.